 It wasn’t just Western exposure or American money he rebuffed, either.
 Those on the left who may have lionized him for his anti-imperial, anti-oppression, Pan-African views had to contend with some of his less easily-digestible beliefs.
 A practicing polygamist, in 1978 he had 27 wives (in the 1980s he divorced the 12 that still remained, saying marriage made for “jealousy and selfishness”).
 Kuti also believed the use of condoms was “un-African” and called AIDS a “white man’s disease.”

 When his younger brother announced in August of 1997 that Fela Kuti had died at age 59 from just this disease, the nation was shocked.
 For two days, the streets of Lagos were filled with more than a million mourners and the country virtually shut down.
 Ironically, Kuti’s most lasting political contribution may have been in bringing greater AIDS awareness to Nigeria.

 Today his music is more popular worldwide than it ever was during his lifetime.
 His legacy is carried on by his son Femi Kuti, a popular Afrobeat artist who tours the world with his band Positive Force and continues fighting for many of the same political causes his father believed in.
 His youngest son, Seun Kuti, now fronts Fela’s former band Egypt 80, three quarters of whose members not only played with Fela but were arrested along with him during crackdowns by Nigerian despots.

-Forty years after Fela Kuti first began thumbing his nose at authority, the Afrobeat goes on.
+Decades after Fela Kuti first began thumbing his nose at authority, the Afrobeat goes on.